dannyluo12/dsc180a-a02-g3-docker/README.md

+# Note: This repo was created for testing creation of Docker image. (can refer to in other DSC180 repo)

 # Instructions on Building a Custom Image for DataHub/DSMLP

 This guide is for advanced DSMLP users (both students and instructors) who want to add or modify applications on their working environment using a custom Docker container.